ArloL/abenteuer-irland/en/tours.md

+---
+layout: default
+title: Abenteuer Irland - Persönliche Irlandreisen
+no_title_expansion: true
+description: Irlandreisen ganz individuell gestaltet von Mary O'Keeffe.
+body_id: home
+language: de
+translations:
+ - language: en
+   link: /en/home
+---
 #Ireland - Traditions and Lifestyle

 **7th - 14th July 2012**

 In this tour we travel through my native Ireland where the age of myth, mystery and magic still live on.
 Discover the vibrant culture of the Irish with traditional entertainment, music and fun-filled evenings.
 Gaze at stunning panoramas from soaring cliffs, discover ancient ruins and stone structures, journey to sacred sites of pilgrimage, and return to a time of romance and enchantment with visits to majestic castles.

 Highlights in and around Dublin